- The purpose of this notice.

 - Information on your religion, ethnic origin and sexual orientation – to monitor diversity and equality of treatment of customers.

-Legitimate interest is one of the legal reasons why we may process your personal information.
+Legitimate interest is one of the legal bases on which we may process your personal information.

 Taking into account your interests, rights and freedoms we believe on balance we have a legitimate basis to:

-- Communicate with you to keep you updated on our service delivery.
+- Communicate with you to keep you updated on our service delivery; or to let you know about community engagement events.

 - To offer you further support, including referrals to external agencies, to help you stay in your home.